Building community one garden/ fruit tree at a time by taking advantage of the underutilized resources in our neighborhoods. Read more

 25 backers Limited (71 left of 96)

-All the above, plus a pint of jam harvested from our community.Estimated delivery:Ships within the US only
+All the above, plus a pint of jam harvested from our community.Estimated delivery:Only ships to: United States

-All the above, plus a Garden to Table t-shirt (plus the cost of shipping)Estimated delivery:Ships within the US only
+All the above, plus a Garden to Table t-shirt (plus the cost of shipping)Estimated delivery:Only ships to: United States

 4 backers All gone!

-The above, plus a pint of jam made from fruit harvested in our community (plus the cost of shipping)Estimated delivery:Ships within the US only
+The above, plus a pint of jam made from fruit harvested in our community (plus the cost of shipping)Estimated delivery:Only ships to: United States

 1 backer All gone!